nicholaswilde/recipes/docs/sides/jojo's-biscuits.md

 ### Step 6

-Transfer the biscuits to the prepared baking sheet, arranging them so that they all are touching (see Cook’s Note).
+Transfer the biscuits to the prepared baking sheet, arranging them so that they all are touching.

 ### Step 7